University of South Carolina, J.D., magna cum laude, 2012, Order of the Coif; Symposium Editor, South Carolina Law

 - Charlotte Chamber Young Professional Newcomer Award, 2015

-Represents the Southeastern Conference in multidistrict litigation putative class actions filed by former student-athletes challenging NCAA grant-in-aid rules, centralized in the Northern District of California.
+Represents the Southeastern Conference in multidistrict litigation putative class actions filed by former student-athletes challenging NCAA grant-in-aid rules and claiming a right to be paid for playing in televised games.

 Represented a Fortune 500 global energy and environmental technology company in putative class action brought by former employees alleging violations of the Fair Credit Reporting Act.
 Case dismissed and settled on favorable terms for client.

-Obtained denial of class certification for a national discount store retailer in a putative class action brought by more than 30,000 store managers challenging pay and promotion decisions and alleging violations of Title VII and the Equal Pay Act.
+Successfully obtained denial of class certification for a Fortune 500 national discount retailer in a putative national class action brought by 30,000 individual store managers challenging pay and promotion decisions and alleging violations of Title VII and the Equal Pay Act, including an interlocutory appeal in the Fourth Circuit and a petition for certiorari to the U.S. Supreme Court.